-Professor Eggert is teaching Torts in the fall and Property in the spring.
-Last year, Professor Eggert taught in both of the third year immersion programs—Litigation Immersion in the fall and Corporate Immersion in the spring.
+Professor Eggert is teaching Torts and Legal Methods in the fall and Property and Advocacy Writing in the spring.
+Professor Eggert has also taught in both of the third year immersion programs—Litigation Immersion in the fall and Corporate Immersion in the spring.

 Professor Eggert is also the Vice President and a member of the Board of Justice Ventures International, an NGO that partners with groups in India and China to bring about justice for victims of human trafficking, urban poverty, and other serious injustices.
 He coordinates the organization’s China programs, oversees legal training for staff in India and China, and heads up the organization’s development efforts.